 Perhaps the most powerful and straightforward way to use a trust is to ensure that your heirs have timely access to your wealth.
 When you transfer your assets to your beneficiaries through a will, your estate is settled through probate in the state courts.
 However, probate is a public legal process that can create several problems for your heirs, including:

-- Delays: The probate process can take a year or more, during which time assets may not be easily accessible to pay for funeral arrangements and other expenses.
+- Delays: The probate process may take a year or more, during which time assets may not be easily accessible to pay for funeral arrangements and other expenses.

 - Costs: Probate can cost up to 5% of the estate’s value, depending on the state you live in.